-This homemade cranberry sauce recipe is vibrant and flavorful, naturally sweetened with organic maple syrup, orange juice, and red wine.
+This homemade red wine cranberry sauce recipe is vibrant and flavorful, naturally sweetened with organic maple syrup, orange juice, and red wine.
 Easy to make in under 20 minutes, and perfect for holiday meals such as Thanksgiving dinner and Christmas dinner.
 This is the best cranberry sauce recipe ever!

 Ingredients